^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The essence of a diet with breastfeeding
+The essence of the diet during breastfeeding

 What is the main essence of dietary nutrition?

-• all kinds of cabbage;
+• all types of cabbage;

 • raw fruits;